Courting Alex

-Courting Alex is an American sitcom that aired on CBS from January 23 to March 29, 2006, and was a vehicle for Jenna Elfman of Dharma & Greg fame.
+Courting Alex is an American sitcom that aired on CBS from January 23 to March 29, 2006.
+It was a starring vehicle for Jenna Elfman of Dharma & Greg fame.
 The series was based on the British sitcom According to Bex.

+Premise

-Elfman portrays Alex Rose, a successful, single attorney who works with her father Bill (Dabney Coleman) at his law firm.
+Elfman portrays Alex Rose, a successful, single attorney who works with her father Bill at his law firm.
 Alex struggles with dating while looking for love in a big city.
-Her father wants her to settle down with her coworker Stephen (Josh Stamberg), a star lawyer at the firm who is smitten with her.
-She prefers Scott (Josh Randall), the tavern owner she meets in the first episode, of whom her father doesn't approve.
-Alex relies on the advice of her assistant Molly (Jillian Bach) and British neighbor Julian (Hugh Bonneville).
+Her father wants her to settle down with her coworker Stephen, a star lawyer at the firm who is smitten with her.
+She prefers Scott, the tavern owner she meets in the first episode, of whom her father doesn't approve.
+Alex relies on the advice of her assistant Molly, and British neighbor Julian.